Bell Peppers Growing Stages (with Pictures): Plant Life Cycle & Timeline

 Bell Peppers Plant in Garden

 Bell peppers are a popular vegetable crop in the United States.
-They are available year-round, but peak production occurs during late summer and early fall.
+They are available year-round, but peak production occurs in late summer and early fall.

 Bell peppers grow naturally into a bush-like plant with one main stem.
 Most bell peppers are grown in fields as annuals.

 Bell peppers grow from seeds to mature plants.
-They have five growth stages: germination, vegetative growth, flowering & pollination, fruiting, and plant death.
+They have five growth stages: germination, vegetative growth, flowering and pollination, fruiting, and plant death.

 bell peppers pruned and trained to climb